Josexato/cake_jwt/README.md

 9: Create basic User Policy

-10: Allows Debug toolkit through the Authorization
+10: Allow Debug toolkit through the Authorization using a custom RequestHandler

 11: Create basic Book and BooksTable Policies